MrMagicalSoftware/node_ssl_nginx/README.md

 # Node.js Deployment

-> Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
+> Steps to deploy a Node.js app to Server using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt